UKCloud/documentation/articles/cloud-storage/cs-faq.md

 ### Is there a protective monitoring service?

-Yes, protective monitoring is included for our IaaS platform and follows GPG 13, more information can be found in our [Protective Monitoring FAQs.](../other/other-faq-promon.md).
+Yes, protective monitoring is included for our IaaS platform and follows GPG 13, more information can be found in our [*Protective Monitoring FAQs*](../other/other-faq-promon.md).